 With a passion for hospitality, hard work and a keen eye for the environment, like their young family, Cave Hill Creek steadily grew.
 Today Cave Hill Creek is run by second-generation owners Tim and Angela Chandler.
 It is a year-round operation hosting 10,000 guests annually on camps, walks and weddings.

 A commitment to tourism and education excellence, and a continual improvement program, rewards guests with new and exciting experiences every time they visit.
-In 2016 and again in 2017 Cave Hill Creek won Gold at the prestigious RACV Victorian Tourism Awards.
+In 2018 Cave Hill Creek was inducted into the prestigious Victorian Tourism Hall of Fame after winning three consecutive golds at the RACV Victorian Tourism Awards.

 We are often asked about the origins of the name Cave Hill Creek.
 It is quite simple really; the creek that flows through our lake is known as the ‘Cave Hill Creek’.
 The Cave Hill Creek cascades over Raglan Falls and down off the northern slopes of Cave Hill in the surrounding Mount Cole State Forest.
 It is at Raglan Falls, over the granite cliffs that visitors to Cave Hill Creek can try abseiling.
 Similar is the logic behind the origins of the name Cave Hill.
 That is, the southern slopes of Cave Hill feature a large cavern created when the lower half of a large rock face collapsed leaving a large overhang.
 The local Beeripmo Balug aborigines refer to the cave as Bukkertillible.
 It can be seen clearly to the north when driving along the Western Highway M8 between Beaufort and Buangor.